a-sk/connman-dispatcher/README.md

     $ connman-dispatcher -h
     usage: connman-dispatcher [-h] -p PATH

-Scripts are run from folders setted in -p argument
+Scripts are run from folders setted in -p argument.

 One can set more than one folder.

-When network state changes, each script is executed with either 'up' or 'down' argument, depening on the current network state.
+When network state changes, each script is executed with either `up` or `down` argument, depening on the current network state.

 For example, if connman-dispatcher was run like this: